Are single-ring chainsets the future? - Cycling Weekly

 Could the simplicity and low weight of a 1x set-up outweigh its flaws?
 Quieter, more secure, lighter — these are just some of the praises our dirt-riding brethren have been singing about single-ring set-ups

-First 10-speed, then 11… and now 12 is becoming the norm for our knobbly-tyred cousins.

-But now on the road we’ve seen Aqua Blue Sport race the single ring specific 3T Strada aero bike to stage victory at the Herald Sun Tour as well as duke it out in the breakaways of the Tour of Dubai.

-So, here at Cycling Weekly, we’re starting to get interested in the potential of just one chainring on the road.
+On the road, 2018 looked like it could be a revolutionary year for the single ring, with Aqua Blue Sport racing aboard the one-by specific 3t Strada aero bike.

+But does news of Aqua Blue Sport folding, and the criticisms made by British rider Adam Blythe of the single ring setup signal the end of one-by on the road or just in the pro-peloton?
+Cycling Weekly decided to look into the potential of going single ring specific.

 Straight away, there’s an appealing simplicity to a single-ring set-up.
 Losing the front derailleur is one antidote to that poisonous, acidic road gunk that gets flicked up and clogs the mechanism.

 Second to that, it removes the bother of gear fettling and cable replacement, meaning less garage time and more ride time.

-Plus, if you take SRAM’s 1x groupset out for a ride you’ll find the system noticeably quieter than a normal double.
+Plus, if you take SRAM’s 1x groupset out for a ride you’ll find the system noticeably quieter on the rough UK roads than a normal double.
 That’s because the rolling bearing clutch mechanism in the rear derailleur “eliminates derailleur bounce and chainslap”, according to SRAM.

 However, discerning road riders will object, citing a loss of gears and too large a jump between those that are left.
 Indeed, a common complaint by folk out on the road is that they struggle to find the “perfect gear” and even worse, 1x set-ups can be pretty painful for the first few rides, especially if you get the gear ratios wrong.

 Two or three teeth on the front chainring can make a big difference — the difference between riding up the climb and having to get off and push.

-It’s certainly something the Aqua Blue team will have to take into consideration ahead of the high mountains of stage races this year.
+These were all criticisms levelled by Aqua Blue Sport rider Adam Blythe at the team’s one-by specific aero bike.
+In a recent interview with Bradley Wiggins, the British rider said: “There’s only one chainring and if you imagine you’re doing a climb, normally you’d have a 38 ring to drop down to but now you’ve just got a 10 cassette that goes up to a 42 with a 50 chainring on the front.
+So you’re knackered, you can’t race around in a one-day race let alone a two-week race or one-week race”.

 Tailored to suit

-However, that said, there is still hope for 1x users and it comes down to set-up.
+Perhaps the one-by drive chain is too limited for the pro-peloton, but there could still be hope for the one-by drivechain with us amateurs, and it comes down to set-up.
 You could opt, for example, for a 42t chainring, to make hillier rides a little less strenuous.
 Alternatively, if you ride on the flat, a larger ring would be sensible to help you lay down the power.

 We got in touch with SRAM to find out more and get some recommendations.
 When asked whether it was as simple as choosing a chainring carefully, it confirmed that was part of it, as was changing cassette sizes.